centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/discovery/troubleshooting-hosts-discovery.md

 ### Solution

-> Do not perform a remove, then a new installation of the Plugin Pack!
+> Do not remove the Plugin Pack then install it again!

 You need to reinstall the corresponding Plugin Pack using the **reinstall** button: ![image](../../assets/monitoring/discovery/reinstall-complete.png).